eivinhb/spring-cache-blogpost/README.md

 And that is it!
 Your applications should now be able to cache the class methods.

-What if I dont want the cache to live for ever?
+What if I don't want the cache to live for ever?
 ---------
 An easy way could be to annotate a method with __@CacheEvict("name_of_cache", allEntries=true)__ When this method is called, the cache will be emptied.